milung/wac-textbook/book-src/dojo/03.ServiceMesh/070-opa-autz.md

        glob.match("am-i-admin=yes", [], query)
    }

-   # this are admin users
+   # these are admin users
    user_role[ "admin" ] {
        user.email == "<kolegov@email>" @_important_@
    }

-   # this are users with access to monitoring actions
+   # these are users with access to monitoring actions
    user_role[ "monitoring" ] {
        user.email == "<your_github_account@email>" @_important_@
    }